-A Field IV has the knowledge, skills and equipment to respond safely to a ground search and rescue incident, to avoid becoming a significant burden, and to participate in on-the-job training during search and rescue operations.
+A Field IV has the knowledge, skills and equipment to:

+- Respond safely to a ground search and rescue incident - · Avoid becoming a significant burden - Participate in on-the-job training during search and rescue operations

 A Field IV is expected to maintain effectiveness and avoid becoming a burden on the field team for at least 6 hours.

 A Field IV can recognize the hazards and risks in field training and operations in the usual search and rescue environment in the ASRC area.
 A Field IV also knows enough followership to not get in political trouble, for example, by saying the wrong thing to the wrong person.
-Field IVs are not to engage in any direct subject/ patient care, so are not at risk for bloodborne pathogens, unless they are licensed as physicians, Physician's Assistants or Nurse Practitioners, or certified as an EMT or other EMS professional, in which case bloodborne pathogens training is required of them as part of that licensure or certification; knowledge of bloodborne pathogens and risk mitigation is required at the Field III level.
+Field IVs are not to engage in any direct subject/patient care, so are not at risk for bloodborne pathogens.
+That is, unless they are licensed as physicians, Physician Assistants or Nurse Practitioners, or certified as an EMT or other EMS professional.
+In that case bloodborne pathogens training is required of them as part of that licensure or certification.
+We require knowledge of bloodborne pathogens and risk mitigation at the Field III level.